HBPMedical/cscs-openstack-migrate/README.md

   * If the machine HAD a floating IP on Pollux, it will do what it takes to get a NEW one on the VM on Castor.
 If a floating is available, it will connect it.
 Otherwise, it will first allocate a new floating to the project, then connect it.
   * If all the steps were ok, it cleans (except if you passed --keep) the image, but **NOT** the *QCOW2* file!

+If you had the VM connected to a subnet with an IP on Pollux, it will connect it to the same subnet, with the same IP on Castor.
+Just make sure it exists prior to running the script.

 As we use it for our own needs, maybe it doesn't precisely fits yours.
 Feel free to suggest modifications or to fork it, then propose a pull request.
-We don't have multiple network interfaces per VM or multiple security groups (even if it should work).
-If you had the VM connected to a subnet with an IP on Pollux, it will connect it to the same subnet, with the same IP on Castor.
-Just make sure it exists prior to running the script.
+* We don't have multiple network interfaces per VM
+* We don't have multiple security groups per VM (but it should work, as it was coded this way)
+* We don't have multiple volumes attached to a server